 The most serious of assault crimes in Ohio.
 You can be charged with felonious assault if:

 Felonious assault is usually charged as a second-degree felony.
 The charge can be escalated to a first-degree felony if the assault is directed at a law enforcement officer.

 In Ohio, you can also be charged with felonious assault if you engage in sexual conduct with a person while knowingly positive for HIV if:

 Ohio law prohibits the reckless use of firearms, explosives, and other weapons.
 Accidental shootings and hunting accidents can result in a negligent assault charge.

 The term “negligent” simply means that you acted carelessly but did not cause intentional harm.

 Negligent assault is considered a third-degree misdemeanor.

 If you cause physical harm with a vehicle, you can be charged with vehicular assault in Ohio.
-This includes reckless operation of a vehicle in construction zones and driving while under the influence.
+This includes the reckless operation of a vehicle in construction zones and driving while under the influence.

 Vehicular assault can apply to:

-Depending on the circumstances, the crime can range from first-degree misdemeanor to felony-level charges.
+Depending on the circumstances, the crime can range from a first-degree misdemeanor to felony-level charges.
 If you are driving while under the influence and cause an accident that leads to injuries, you can be charged with aggravated vehicular assault, which is a third-degree felony.